XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### 0.40

--  Changes to base source xmls
 -  Now items that links to webpages can show images and descriptions
    -  New images for links (thanks xlsound)
    -  New images for languages
 -  New links
 -  New BLUE theme (thanks MO3)
 -  Added development page in 'About' subcategory
 -  Added PSN packages subcategory to 'Package Manager Plus' category
 -  Changed order of items in 'Package Manager Plus' category
 -  Showtime link updated in 'Homebrew Downloads' subcategory
 -  Some languages updated
 -  Major code rewrite to be simpler to read & smaller
 -  Major code review to integrate with the changes made in the Toolkit
 -  Other minor changes

 ### 0.20